 Private IP addresses are assigned to devices on the home Internet network.
 For instance, if there are three connected devices, then there will be a different private IP address assigned to each device.

-To make a long story short, you can’t change your public IP address because ISPs assign them to home networks.
-But if you want to use a static IP address, consider using a VPN connection.
-A VPN can assign your device a fixed IP address without notifying your ISP and is frankly the safest way to go ahead with a static IP without the risk.
+You can’t change your public IP address because ISPs assign them to home networks.
+But consider using a VPN if you want to use a static IP address.
+A VPN can assign your device a fixed IP address without notifying your ISP; this is the safest way to proceed with a static IP without the risk.

 The following are why a static IP address may be beneficial: